-The fascinating capital of Bulgaria will captivate you with its beauty, its monuments that are all one with parks and gardens, churches and mosques.
+The fascinating capital of Bulgaria will captivate you with its beauty, its monuments, parks and gardens, churches and mosques.
 A weekend in Sofia is ideal to appreciate the many faces that the city can offer.

 1 day Sofia Weekend

 Do the check-in in the hotel, and considering half a day available, the advice is to leave from Maria Luiza Blvd.